top of page

 No, it doesn’t.
 It just accelerates whatever process you already have … good or bad.

-Remember when your company bought a shiny new CRM?
+But do you remember when your company bought a shiny new CRM?
 Did it magically fix sales process?
 Of course not.
-It just made the bad processes faster.
+It just made the bad processes faster and at a larger scale.
 Same with ERP, MAP, and the list goes on.

 It’s the same with AI.